RavensbourneWebMedia/UX-design/sessions/session-03.md

 **What do you want to find out?**

-Pair with a classmate and jot down a few questions.
+Pair with a classmate and **jot down** a few questions.
+These questions will become the **script** for your interviews.

-- [ ] Topic of your choice, or the same topic for everyone?

-Examples:
+If you have an idea / concept then it's better if you centre your interview questions around that.

+Otherwise, you can interview people about their use of social networks (in general).

+Finally, if you're stuck, here's a topic you can practice with: imagine you're designing a social app that helps groups of people organise their time out.

+Question examples:

 * How did you first learn about `insert your topic`?
 * How were you motivated to become involved in `insert your topic`?